Nasser-Mohammed/Nasser-Mohammed.github.io/_pages/programs-simulations.md

 permalink: /programs-simulations/
 author_profile: false
 ---
 Below are links to some programs and simulations I have built.
-Most are done in Python, but translated to WebAssembly using Pyodide so that it is compatible with the structure of Github Pages.
+I used JavaScript, HTML, and CSS for the web design and JavaScript exclusively for the computation.
 - [Competitive Population Simulation](/programs-simulations/Population-Model/index.html)